Portfolio

 COMPUTER ENGINEERING

-My research interest: Human-Fluid Interaction, Wearable & Sensing, and Medical Devices.
+Research interest: Human-Fluid Interaction, Wearable & Sensing, and Medical Devices.

 Take a look at my